UK Electrical Regulations: A Complete Timeline

 Amendment 2 was more substantial and introduced several important changes that affect everyday electrical work:

-- ✓Expanded AFDD requirements: recommended for all single-phase AC final circuits not exceeding 32A in locations with sleeping accommodation, HMOs, purpose-built student accommodation, and care homes
+- ✓Expanded AFDD requirements: now required for socket-outlet circuits not exceeding 32A in higher-risk residential buildings, HMOs, purpose-built student accommodation, and care homes — and recommended for other premises

 - ✓Updated requirements for energy efficiency, including new guidance on power factor correction and efficient use of switchgear